 Pareto Chart/Diagram – How to Use It?

 Putting into effect the Pareto Chart can be summarized as part of 4 phases.
 These phases of Pareto Analysis look directly into steps that will lead you to construct a Pareto Chart for your use.
-We’ll go through these phases one by one and have them associated with the steps to achieving a conducive and perfect Pareto Chart for all your problems analyses.
+We’ll go through these phases individually and have them associated with achieving a conducive and perfect Pareto Chart for all your problems analyses.

 In this phase, you will look at the following steps:

-- Classify all your problems that are resulting in inferior product quality.
+- Classify all your problems that result in inferior product quality.
 At some point, customers/distributors may have rejected these products.
-You will be able to find the reasons to this quality by gaining feedback from these sides and even reviewing your own processes and workflow.
+You can find the reasons for this quality by gaining feedback from these sides and reviewing your processes and workflow.

 - Create a rough list of problem and issue categories on them.
-Restrict yourself to 5-6 problem categories, and note that this list can be subjected to modification during the course of the analysis.
+Restrict yourself to 5-6 problem categories, and note that this list can be modified during the analysis.

-Identification and creation of a list can be achieved through brainstorming sessions, focus group meetings, customer feedback, and through employee/executive surveys within your team or the affected department.
-Through these activities, it will become easier for you to narrow down to categories that on a wide scale affect and degrade the quality of the products belted out.
+A list can be identified and created through brainstorming sessions, focus group meetings, customer feedback, and employee/executive surveys within your team or the affected department.
+Through these activities, it will become easier for you to narrow down to categories that, on a wide scale, affect and degrade the quality of the products belted out.

 - Issue tally marks for the number of occurrences that each problem categorizes into.
-As contingency, ensure that you have an “Others” category to tally problems that don’t fit into the existing categories.
+As a contingency, ensure you have an “Others” category to tally problems that don’t fit into the existing categories.

-- Get a number to the total occurrences in each category and produce a grand total of occurrences.
+- Get a number to the total occurrences in each category and produce a total of affairs.

-- Obtain the percentage by dividing the number in each category with the total number of occurrence obtained.
+- Obtain the percentage by dividing the number in each category by the total number of occurrences obtained.

-The intention of this phase is to gather enough statistical data and information to assess the problems effectively and efficiently.
-The time period over which you will collect this data and sit across the table to analyze them will help you gain an overview into the possibilities of where these problems may lead you.
-The frequency will also enable you to put into place quality control measures to grab the quality at each and every step of the allotted process and gauge the different levels of issues and causes for those issues.
+This phase intends to gather enough statistical data and information to assess the problems effectively and efficiently.
+The period over which you will collect this data and sit across the table to analyze them will help you gain an overview of the possibilities of where these problems may lead you.
+The frequency will also enable you to put into place quality control measures to grab the quality at every step of the allotted process and gauge the different levels of issues and causes for those issues.

-- Rearrange the categories in the order of those with the highest percentage and gradually drop through till the least harmful or not so frequently occurring problem on the list.
-Draw out the “Others” category at the end irrespective of the tally percentage it holds.
+- Rearrange the categories in the order of those with the highest percentage and gradually drop through till the least harmful or not-so-frequently occurring problem on the list.
+Draw out the “Others” category at the end, irrespective of its tally percentage.

-- Construct a graph with a horizontal axis and two vertical axes on either sides of your screen.
-Plot the left vertical axis with increments starting from zero and ending up to the total occurrences calculated during striking the tally marks.
-While on the other hand, plot the right vertical axis with increments starting with zero and ending in 100%.
+- Construct a graph with a horizontal axis and two vertical axes on either side of your screen.
+Plot the left vertical axis with increments starting from zero and ending with the total occurrences calculated while striking the tally marks.
+While on the other hand, plot the right vertical axis with increments beginning with zero and ending with 100%.

-- Plot the first vertical bar with the highest percentage, start from the left and slowly progress through till the lowest percentage and finally conclude with the “Others” vertical bar.
+- Plot the first vertical bar with the highest percentage, start from the left, slowly progress to the lowest rate, and finally conclude with the “Others” vertical bar.
 The height of these bars will be marked against the values mentioned on the left axis (number of occurrences) and the percentage of the total on the right axis.
 Maintain no space between these bars and keep the width consistent through all the bars representing the categories.
 It should look something like this:

 - Provide labels to the bars right under the horizontal axis.

-- Start at the left zero point and plot a line depicting the cumulative percentage total reached with the addition of each category as they progress.
-This line will end at the 100% on the right vertical axis.
-This will look something like this:
+- Start at the left zero point and plot a line depicting the cumulative percentage total reached by adding each category as they progress.
+This line will end at 100% on the right vertical axis.
+It will look something like this:

-You can conduct these steps into preparing the Pareto Chart in a repetitive manner so as to break the categories further.
-This solely depends on the intensity of the problem categories that you have come up with.
+You can conduct these steps by repetitively preparing the Pareto Chart to break down the categories further.
+This solely depends on the intensity of the problem categories you have created.

-This final phase involved in Pareto Analysis is the interpretation of the Pareto Chart that you have laid out before yourself.
-If we span the chart from left to right, we will see the categories contributing to maximum occurrences of the problem and this graph gradually lowers down as you span right.
-You will be able to see the line that you plotted starting at the zero point on the left vertical axis to the 100% mark on the right vertical axis; this serves as a gauge to understand and watch the Pareto Principle come to life.
+This final phase involved in Pareto Analysis is the interpretation of the Pareto Chart you have laid out before yourself.
+You can see the line you plotted starting at the zero point on the left vertical axis to the 100% mark on the right vertical axis; this serves as a gauge to understand and watch the Pareto Principle come to life.
+If we span the chart from left to right, we will see the categories contributing to maximum occurrences of the problem, and this graph gradually lowers down as you traverse right.

-We will be able to clearly see the 80-20 breakup that the Pareto Principle dictates.
-80% of the occurrences of issues/defects/errors are caused by only 20% of the categories that you narrowed down to.
-With this interpretation at hand, you will have to target the left-most categories and then proceed to the right.
-The left categories are the problem areas and need attention most urgently for you to increase your product quality and ensure customer satisfaction.
+We can see the 80-20 breakup that the Pareto Principle dictates.
+80% of issues/defects/errors are caused by only 20% of the categories you narrowed down to.
+With this interpretation, you must target the left-most types and proceed to the right.
+The left classes are the problem areas and need attention most urgently for you to increase your product quality and ensure customer satisfaction.